Kumari – The Living Goddess Of Nepal

 The Kumari House: Life of the Royal Kumari

-The Kumari of Kathmandu are the most popular and with this fame, she has more rules and boundaries than other Kumaris.
-Due to some necessary changes in the society, the Kathmandu’s Kumari can at least now welcome her family members on formal occasions which is like 13 times a year.
+The Kumari of Kathmandu are the most popular and with this fame, she has more rules to follow and boundaries set than other Kumaris.
+Due to some necessary changes in the society, Kathmandu’s Kumari can at least now welcome her family members on formal occasions which is like 13 times a year.
 However, the family members aren’t allowed to live with her contrary to the rules of other Kumaris.

 Formal education is provided to her by her caretakers in the Kumari house itself.
 The Kumari house is an old palace building with minimal facilities and comfort of the modern world.
-The Kumari spend their days in a 4-wall room lighted fairly with candles and lamps.
+The Kumari spend their days in a 4-wall room lit fairly with candles and lamps.
 Regardless of the respect, the title of a Goddess, and privileges, it is not so easy being a Kumari.
 Being selected as the only living goddess in the world comes with great dedication and sacrifices.

 Many royalties and big names in politics still visit the Royal Kumari seeking her blessings.
 Many seek for Kumari’s blessings for getting rid of blood and menstruation problems as well.